pvenetis/printshop-RFM-customer-segmentation/README.md

 ---

+## Project Overview

+This project focuses on analyzing a print shop business that sells products such as **Greeting Cards, Business Cards, Photo Books, Canvas Prints, Flyers, and Posters**.
+The goal is to understand **who the best customers are, which segments need retention campaigns, which segments represent growth opportunities, and which segments can be deprioritized**.

+---

 ## Executive Summary

-This project analyzes ~1,000 print shop orders using RFM (Recency, Frequency, Monetary) segmentation to understand customer behavior, revenue contribution, and product preferences.
+This project analyzes ~1,000 print shop orders using RFM segmentation to understand customer behavior, revenue contribution, and product preferences.

 Key findings:
 - The **Best + Loyal** customers (~136 people) generate ~70% of total revenue.
 Top revenue-driving products are **Canvas Print** and **Photo Book** for Best Customers, and **Business Card** and **Greeting Card** for Loyal Customers.